PlGGS/xva-doc/src/manual/tutorial1.md

 ### Your Pane

-When initializing your [Pane](../class/src/index.js~CEvntPane.html), there are two additional attributes that you're able to apply to it.
+When initializing your [Pane](../class/src/index.js~CEvntPane.html), there are two additional fields that allow yout to apply attributes to it.

 ```js
 gEvntPane = MakePane();